craftweg/website/priv/posts/2023-05-28-indie-developer.md

 What’s fueling my fire to embark on this journey are all the incredible tools I’ve created.
 Just look at [**Tuist**](https://tuist.io), for example.
 Big names like [Adidas](https://adidas.com), [Bloomberg](https://bloomberg.com), [American Express](https://americanexpress.com), [Monday](https://monday.com), [Stripe](https://stripe.com), and even [Ford Motors](https://ford.de) are using it to handle their Xcode projects.
 And let’s not forget about the revamp of Shopify’s CLI that I came up with to support their future.

 So here’s the plan: I’ll start by **identifying the best ideas** and diving right into them.
 I’m even excited to explore new domains beyond developer experience.
 I’ll focus on **building my personal brand**, getting super active on my blog and social networks, so people can find me and maybe even hire me as a contractor if things don’t go exactly as planned.
-Oh, and by the way, I’m also writing **a book on designing and building CLIs**, and I’m developing a framework and design system to create kick-ass CLIs.

 I’m all about **doing less but doing it way better** — putting all my passion into a handful of projects.